espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

 The Start-of-Frame Delimiter (SFD) is a binary sequence ``10101011`` (as seen on the physical medium).
 It is sometimes considered to be part of the preamble.

-When transmitting and receiving data, the preamble and SFD bytes will automatically be generated or stripped from the packets.
+When transmitting and receiving data, the preamble and SFD bytes will be automatically generated or stripped from the packets.

 Destination Address
 ^^^^^^^^^^^^^^^^^^^

 The destination address field contains a 6-byte length MAC address of the device that the packet is directed to.
 If the Least Significant bit in the first byte of the MAC address is set, the address is a multicast destination.
 For example, 01-00-00-00-F0-00 and 33-45-67-89-AB-CD are multi-cast addresses, while 00-00-00-00-F0-00 and 32-45-67-89-AB-CD are not.

 Packets with multi-cast destination addresses are designed to arrive and be important to a selected group of Ethernet nodes.
-If the destination address field is the reserved multicast address, i.e. FF-FF-FF-FF-FF-FF, the packet is a broadcast packet and it will be directed to everyone sharing the network.
+If the destination address field is the reserved multicast address, i.e., FF-FF-FF-FF-FF-FF, the packet is a broadcast packet and it will be directed to everyone sharing the network.
 If the Least Significant bit in the first byte of the MAC address is clear, the address is a unicast address and will be designed for usage by only the addressed node.

 Normally the EMAC controller incorporates receive filters which can be used to discard or accept packets with multi-cast, broadcast and/or unicast destination addresses.
 When transmitting packets, the host controller is responsible for writing the desired destination address into the transmit buffer.